The difference between insidious and invidious

 One letter separates these two words, but they come from different Latin words.

 Insidious derives from the Latin word for ambush, and invidious from a word meaning envy.

-Learn more about commonly confused words with one of my online courses:
+Learn more about other commonly confused words with my online Business Writing course.